Scale on Monstera: 8 Tips To Get Rid Of This Nuisance

 Horticultural oil

-Organic horticultural oil, one representative is neem oil, is effective for coating and stifling the larvae, nymphs, and even adults of scales.
-This product is a great choice for taking against scale because it controls all stages of scales.
+Organic horticultural oil, one representative of which is neem oil, is effective for coating and stifling the larvae, nymphs, and even adults of scales.
+This product is a great choice for taking scales because it controls all stages of scales.
+However, horticultural oil should not be used in subfreezing temperatures since the emulsion breaks down and the coverage is uneven.

 Insecticidal soap

-But be aware that they can only last for a short time in the environment, so you should just apply the applications of this product during a specific time such as spring before leaves emerge, or in the egg-hatching stage.
+This is a kind of organic pesticide that is most effective in the crawler stage before the scales grow their protective shell.
+But be aware that they can only last for a short time in the environment, so you should just apply the applications of this product during a specific time, such as in the spring before leaves emerge, or in the egg-hatching stage.

 Azamax

-This spray is approved for organic use and can resist pests to develop.
+The ingredient extracted from Azamax is azadirachtin, which has also been found in neem oil.
+This spray is approved for organic use and can resist the development of pests.
 The best part is that it’s safe for beneficial insects like honey bees.

 Botanical insecticides

-This should be used as the last resort to deal with scale.
-It can break the scale down with fast-acting, though, can have some negative impacts on other good insects that reside on your plant.
+This should be used as a last resort to deal with scale.
+It can break the scale down with fast-acting, though it can have some negative impacts on other good insects that reside on your plant.
+It has fewer harmful effects than synthetic chemicals on your houseplant.
+Though chemical insecticides may control insect infestations well, they harm beneficial wildlife too, and it is not worth the risk.

 How to Prevent Scale From Getting to Monstera